Human–machine system

 Human–machine system is a system in which the functions of a human operator (or a group of operators) and a machine are integrated.
 This term can also be used to emphasize the view of such a system as a single entity that interacts with external environment.

 A manual system consists of hand tools and other aids which are coupled by a human operator who controls the operation.
 Operators of such systems use their own physical energy as the power source.
 The system could range from a person with a hammer to a person with a super-strength giving exoskeleton.

 Human machine system engineering is different from the more general and well known fields like human–computer interaction and sociotechnical engineering in that it focuses on complex, dynamic control systems that often are partially automated (such as flying an airplane).
 It also studies human problem-solving in naturalistic settings or in high-fidelity simulation environments.

 Human–machine choreography

 The area of human–machine choreography is yet to be extensively explored.
 How body-structure can be extended through machine mechanisms points to how the body can perform beyond its biological form and functions as well as beyond the local space it inhabits.
 How human movement is transduced into machine motion and then can be both expressed and extended into virtual performance on the web promises new possibilities in both conceptual approach and aesthetic application.
 For example, incorporating virtual camera views of the performing human–machine system enriches the choreography and intensifies the artistic result.

 The Muscle Machine

 The Muscle Machine is a hybrid human–robot walking machine.
-Designed by artist James Stelarc (who has also created other such systems), it is an exoskeleton with six robotic legs that are controlled by the leg and hand movements of its pilot.
+Designed by artist Stelarc (who has also created other such systems), it is an exoskeleton with six robotic legs that are controlled by the leg and hand movements of its pilot.